Thank you!

 Mexico

-Mexico provides a strong nearshoring option for North American businesses due to its proximity, reduced shipping costs, and tariff-free trade under the United States-Mexico-Canada Agreement (USMCA).
-The country is a key player in automotive, aerospace, medical devices, and industrial manufacturing.
-While it offers logistical advantages, Mexico’s higher labor costs compared to Southeast Asia and security concerns in certain regions require careful risk assessment.
+Mexico provides a strong nearshoring option for North American businesses due to its proximity, reduced transit times, and trade benefits under the United States-Mexico-Canada Agreement (USMCA) when products meet origin rules.
+The country is a key player in automotive, aerospace, medical devices, industrial manufacturing, and some consumer goods categories.
+While it offers logistical advantages, Mexico’s higher labor costs compared to parts of Southeast Asia and security concerns in certain regions require careful risk assessment.

 Western Europe

-Western Europe is ideal for high-quality, precision-based manufacturing, particularly in industries like medical devices, aerospace, and advanced electronics.
-Strong intellectual property protections and automation-driven production ensure consistent quality and compliance with strict regulatory standards.
+Western Europe is ideal for high-quality, precision-based manufacturing, particularly in industries like medical devices, aerospace, advanced electronics, specialty machinery, and premium goods.
+Strong intellectual property protections and automation-driven production support consistent quality and compliance with strict regulatory standards.
 However, significantly higher labor costs and limited capacity for large-scale, low-cost mass production make it less suitable for budget-conscious SMBs seeking high-volume output.

 Other Viable Alternatives to Consider